What Gifts Lie Hidden Within?

 Sung bong Choi knew what was his path.
 His soul needed to sing, and in his singing, his soul and his whole self could be free.
 This is what drove him on.
 All he had to do was to put one step in front of him.
 It was so strong in him, and it eventually lead him to a television studio.

 What burns inside you that is so strong that you know you have to do it?
 Feel the power of it.

-And if you can’t feel it, I’d like to suggest that it’s there – and probably too many other gifts that are waiting for you to discover them.
-Many parts of you that lie hidden deep within.
+And if you can’t feel it, I’d like to suggest that it’s there.
+And probably, too, many other gifts that you are waiting to discover.
+Many parts of you, that lie hidden deep within you.

 What can you take from Sung-bong Choi’s story?
 You may not have the same talent as him but you’ll have talents that are unique and special to you.
 And just as powerful.

 What magic lies hidden within you, that your soul is calling you to express?
 Feel it in you and let it be with you today.
 Let it guide you as you go about your day and see what happens.

 © Claire Schrader 2011

 Want to find the kind of confidence that Sung-bong discovered lived within him?